 For each team, I thought of former and current players that should have their numbers retired now or once they hang up the skates.

 Current Retired Numbers- 19 Joe Sakic, 21 Peter Forsberg, 33 Patrick Roy, 52 Adam Foote, 77 Ray Bourque

 23 Milan Hejduk

-How could you not retire the record holder for the most career games as an Avalanche player’ number?
-Aside from having phenomenal scoring totals for the Avalanche, Hejduk played an instrumental role in the locker room, as well as alongside superstars like Joe Sakic and Peter Forsberg.
+How could you not retire the record holder for the most career games as an Avalanche player’s number?
+Aside from having phenomenal scoring totals for the Avalanche, Hejduk played an instrumental role in the locker room, as well, alongside superstars like Joe Sakic and Peter Forsberg.
 So again, how could you not retire his number?
 Sometimes fan favorites and guys that are loyal to the organization, even if they weren’t the superstar attracting fans to games every night deserve credit for all they’ve done.

 26 Peter Stastny